Frequently asked questions

 12) What will happen to the Eurovignette charge?

 The Eurovignette charge will be abolished in the Netherlands.
 The Eurovignet directive does not permit a simultaneous levying of a user charge and a distance based charge.

 13) Will the charge only apply to Dutch vehicles?

 No. The heavy goods vehicle charge will be charged for both Dutch and foreign trucks.

 14) How will the heavy goods vehicle charge affect other toll payment schemes?

 Trucks will not be charged twice for the same road segment.
 At the toll roads/tunnels (such as the Westerschelde tunnel, the Kil tunnel, the future Blankenburg connection, and the future ViA15 project), imposing an additional heavy goods vehicle charge would be tantamount to charging twice.
-Therefore, the heavy goods vehicle charge will not apply to those roads/tunnels.
+Therefore, the heavy goods vehicle charge will not apply to those roads or tunnels.